iPad and the Brain

 Someone had told me about a new magazine called Wired.
 I picked up a copy and was immediately struck with its sense of visual design and its aura of infinite possibility through the combination of design and tech.
 Again, I ingested every word, photo, and illustration in each issue.
 In early 1994, I noticed an ad that indicated that Wired – this tiny publishing startup – was looking for a circulation manager.
 I was entranced at the possibility.
 With my background in direct marketing and managing big catalog mailing lists, I thought this might be an opportunity for me.

 In February 1994, I booked a trip to San Francisco to talk to my kindred spirits at Wired about the possibility of working there.
-I also became entranced with the Internet and its possibilities at this time, and for several days before my trip to San Francisco, I worked feverishly to write an article for Wired about how the Internet – when it became fully developed and evolved – could become a kind of real-time Jungian web of knowledge that acted like a global brain.
+I also became entranced with the Internet and its possibilities at this time, and for several days before my trip to San Francisco, I worked feverishly to write an article for Wired about how the Internet – when it became fully developed and evolved – could become a kind of real-time Jungian web of knowledge that acted like a global brain cheap kamagra oral jelly uk.
 I theorized that the Internet could become a kind of collective consciousness that enabled humanity’s genius to be available to everyone all the time.
 I predicted online banking, shopping, and video chat and made illustrations to show how these things would work.

 wired_far